opentensor/old-docs/getting-started/wallets.md

 The [coldkey](glossary/glossary) is encrypted on your device and is used to store funds securely and perform high risk operations, such as transfers and staking, while the [hotkey](glossary/glossary) is unencrypted, and used for less secure operations such as signing messages into the network, running miners, and validating the network.

-Once you have [installed bittensor](getting-started/installation), you can a wallet locally on your machine in two ways, described below.
+Once you have [installed bittensor](getting-started/installation), you can create a wallet locally on your machine in two ways, described below.
 You can also create an [external wallet](#03-external-wallet) through the Bittensor website, or use a secondary tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/).
 Both of these options allow you to use TAO without installing Bittensor.

 ### _btcli